Gimli Film Festival:

 - Career development opportunities for filmmakers, including panels, workshops, Q&As and more.

-- A new Future is Female* Mentorship Program that brings a charter bus of woman-identified filmmakers, writers, actors, producers, media artists and film technicians to the Festival for a FREE day of women-driven programming
+- A new Woman centered Mentorship Program that brings a charter bus of woman-identified filmmakers, writers, actors, producers, media artists, and film technicians to the Festival for a FREE day of women-driven programming.

 - A strong focus on providing screening opportunities to local and Canadian filmmakers.